 13. Fondazione Museo Pino Pascali

-The foundation’s purpose is to promote and preserve the artist’s work, Pino Pascali.
+The foundation aims to promote and preserve the artist’s work, Pino Pascali.
 The foundation organizes exhibitions, both in Italy and abroad, of Pascali’s work.

 The Fondazione Museo Pino Pascali also promotes educational activities related to the artist and his work.
 Visiting the museum is among the best things to do aside from walking at Polignano a Mare’s beautiful beaches.